pybel/pybel/README.rst

 --------
 If you use PyBEL in your work, please cite:

 ..
-[1] Hoyt et al., 2017.
-PyBEL: a computational framework for Biological Expression Language.
-Bioinformatics, btx660, https://doi.org/10.1093/bioinformatics/btx660
+[1] Hoyt *et al.*, 2017. `PyBEL: a computational framework for Biological Expression Language <https://doi.org/10.1093/bioinformatics/btx660>`_.
+Bioinformatics, btx660

 Getting Started
 ---------------